 - Step-by-step photo instructions are included in that post as well.

-- Turn the roasting pan to the warm setting around 200 degrees.
+- Set the roaster to the warm setting (around 200°F).

 - Company Mashed Potatoes - prepare your mashed potatoes the day before with this delicious recipe for creamy mashed potatoes.